Good reduction criterion for K3 surfaces: Some counterexamples

 \subsection{Example: good reduction only after unramified field extension}

 We construct a K3 surface over $K$ which has good reduction with a scheme model over the integer ring of some unramified extension of $K$ but not of $K$ itself.
-(But there remains the possibility that it has good reduction with an algebraic space model over $\cO_K$ without extension.)
+(But there remains the possibility that it has good reduction with an algebraic space model over $\cO_K$ without extension.) \footnote{We showed in a subsequent paper \cite{Liedtke--Matsumoto}*{Theorem 6.2} that the example below does not have good reduction over $\cO_K$ even in the category of algebraic spaces.}

 This shows another difference between K3 surfaces and abelian varieties, as this situation does not occur in the case of abelian variety: whether an abelian variety has good reduction or not can be completely determined by the action of the inertia group, and an unramified extension does not change the inertia group.